Holy Week: When Jesus died.

 Figuring the dates of Holy Week.

-As for when Jesus died and was resurrected, there are of course Christians who don’t agree with the dates in this article.
-Mainly because they prefer some other year than 33.
-They got it in their heads Jesus died at the age of 33:
+As for the dates Jesus died and was resurrected, there are of course Christians who don’t agree with the ones I give in this article.
+Mainly because they like to think Jesus died some other year than 33.

 • Luke says Jesus was about 30 when he began ministering.
 Lk 3.23